PatrickRose/whoops-configurator/README.md

 ### Editors

-Whoops comes with support for four editors[^3].
+Whoops comes with support for four editors (I may add support for other editors later).
 To use one, just set the `editor` value to one of the following:

 * **sublime** - Sublime Text 2
 * **emacs** - Emacs